Looking for an honest Butcher Box Review? I’m sharing one, including if Butcher Box is worth it, what it costs, and what you get with the service!

 What Comes In A Butcher Box:

-Here’s what I got for $129, broken down by what it is for a serving for us
+Here’s what I got on average in my $129 Curated All Beef Box, broken down by what it is for a serving for us

 - 2 lbs Ground Beef – 4 servings